-Furthermore, the ability to choose between public cloud and on-site storage ensures a level of confidence for businesses that may need to be careful about where and how certain parts of their data corpus is stored.
-Organisations in heavily regulated industries like banking or healthcare, for example, will need to ensure that sensitive information remains stored in-house, and a hybrid cloud environment allows them to do this while still taking using the public cloud for the rest of their data.
+Moreover, the ability to decide between public cloud and on-site storage guarantees a level of confidence for businesses that may need to be careful about where, and how, certain parts of their data corpus is stored.
+Organisations in heavily-regulated industries, such as banking or healthcare, for example, will need to make sure that sensitive information remains stored in-house, and a hybrid cloud environment enables them to do this while still using the public cloud for the rest of their data.

-A shared storage cloud deployment will also allow customers to apply familiar enterprise storage feature sets such as volume sharing, optimisation and application integration to their cloud workloads.
-The cost of such developments is high as they entail storage system, physical rack space and networking costs, but for burst and seasonal workloads, organisations should see a significant cost saving since they'll be taking advantage of the elasticity of cloud services.
+A shared storage cloud deployment will also let customers apply familiar enterprise storage feature sets such as volume sharing, optimisation, and application integration to their cloud workloads.
+The cost of such developments is high as they entail storage systems, physical rack space and networking costs, but for burst and seasonal workloads, organisations should see a significant cost saving since they'll be taking advantage of the elasticity of cloud services.

-A good hybrid cloud storage environment should offer the flexibility to utilise resources both on-premises and off, based on a framework capable of policy-based management and intelligent oversight, regardless of physical location.
-This framework can then automate data lifecycle management, minimise excessive duplication and provide long-term visibility into data.
+A good hybrid cloud storage environment should offer the versatility to use resources both on-premises and off, based on a framework capable of policy-based management and intelligent oversight, regardless of physical location.
+This framework can then automate data lifecycle management, minimise unnecessary duplication and provide long-term visibility into data.

-Hybrid cloud represents what can be the most effective method for incorporating the highly flexible capabilities and cost reduction afforded by cloud technology, while at the same time maintaining the security and internal control capabilities offered by on-premises infrastructure.
-That doesn't make concerns around adoption invalid, but few obstacles are insurmountable to businesses who want to utilise the benefits of a hybrid solution.
+Hybrid cloud symbolises what can be the most effective method for incorporating the highly flexible capabilities and cost reduction afforded by cloud technology, while at the same time maintaining the security and internal control capabilities offered by on-premises infrastructure.
+That doesn't make concerns around adoption invalid, but few obstacles are insurmountable to businesses who want to use the benefits of a hybrid solution.

-It's important to remember that cloud adoption doesn't have to be a binary decision.
-Cloud storage resources should be considered simply as another tool in the toolbox, and one that should be utilised based on the appropriate combination of business application suitability, security and management issues - as well as cost savings.
+It's important to remember that cloud adoption doesn't have to be a binary choice.
+Cloud storage resources should be considered simply as another tool in the toolbox, and one that should be used based on the appropriate combination of business application suitability, security, and management issues - as well as cost savings.